crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

     i()
 ```

-Echidna should find the sequence of transactions to falsify the property almost inmmediately.
+Echidna will find the sequence of transactions to falsify the property almost inmmediately.
-While this example is artificial, filtering function to call in contracts with a large number of methods can be helpful for the fuzzer to test certain properties.

 ## Summary: Filtering functions